-HSUK is the result of over ten years' work by two professional rail engineers: Colin Elliff, BSc, CEng, MICE and Quentin Macdonald, BSc(Eng.), CEng, FIRSE, MIET, who, between them, have over 90 years of railway systems design experience.
+HSUK is the result of over ten years' work by two professional rail engineers: Colin Elliff, BSC, CEng, MICE and Quentin Macdonald, BSC(Eng.), CEng, FIRSE, MIET, who have over 90 years of railway engineering experience between them.
 HSUK will use high speed trains similar to Eurostars built to the standard UK loading gauge.
-They will operate on a mixture of newbuild high speed line, and the existing rail network sections of which have been upgraded for high speed.
-The core route follows the MI northwards, having 4-tracks between London and Sheffield where there is a trans-Pennine spur to Manchester and Liverpool.
+They will operate on a mixture of newbuild high speed line, and the existing rail network sections of which will require upgrading for higher speed and greater capacity.
+The core route will follow the MI northwards, having 4 tracks between London and Sheffield where there is a trans-Pennine spur to Manchester and Liverpool.
 Birmingham and other Midland cities are served via upgraded existing routes.
 The new line continues northwards to Leeds, Teesside, Tyneside, Edinburgh and Glasgow to complete the core network.
 It has been designed to 1:25,000 scale throughout and fully timetabled.
 HSUK's proposal interconnects over 20 major cities with hourly or more frequent high speed services and provides low cost connections to Heathrow and HSI.